matthewkasiski/linkshelf-ng/README.md

 3. Add additional customization features
    1. The ability to customize page background
    2. The ability to add icons to link text
-   3. The ability to hotlink images or add staticly (e.g. local or inline encoded)
+   3. The ability to hotlink images or add statically (e.g. local or inline encoded)
+   4. The ability to select font type

 ## Install